03 Sep Paper Iris Flower: Collection Of The Best Handmade DIY Tutorials

 Realistic Paper Iris

-For a realistic paper iris, give Dreamy Posey’s tutorial a go.
+For a realistic paper iris, give Dreamy Posy’s tutorial a go.
 It uses coffee filter paper, water colors, tissue paper, and wire to create a paper flower that looks like the real thing.
 This paper iris looks absolutely stunning in a vase alone or with multiple paper blooms.
 The tutorial includes both written and video instructions, and you can find the free template at the bottom of the page.
-The directions and template are available at Dreamy Posey.
+The directions and template are available at Dreamy Posy.

 Making paper flowers can be a challenge, but once you get the hang of the process, you will wonder why you didn’t take up this craft sooner.
 Do you love paper crafts?
 Have you tried to make any of these paper irises?
 Feel free to share your tips and experience in the comments below.